Pseudo-Labeling Based Practical Semi-Supervised Meta-Training for Few-Shot Learning: Conclusion

 \section{Conclusion}

 We proposed a novel semi-supervised setting for FSL to explore effective training solutions with a few labels.
 Under this setting, we found that most FSL approaches suffered from huge performance degradation with the reduction of labels.
-To alleviate this issue, we presented a simple yet effective two-stage learning framework, called meta-learning with pseudo-labeling (\ourmodel), which successfully utilize the advantages of SSL and FSL for effective learning from a few labels.
-We integrated \ourmodel{} into two SSL and FSL models.
+To alleviate this issue, we presented a simple yet effective two-stage learning framework, called meta-learning with pseudo-labeling (\ourmodel), which successfully utilizes the advantages of SSL and FSL for effective learning from a few labels.
+We integrated \ourmodel{} into three SSL and FSL models.
 Extensive results on two datasets have demonstrated that our approach not only provided significant improvement over FSL baselines but also achieved superior performance than SSL models.
-In a sense, \ourmodel{} can be seen as an interface between FSL and SSL, and we believe it has a large potential to facilitate both two topics.
+In a sense, \ourmodel{} is an interface between FSL and SSL, and we believe it has a large potential to facilitate both two topics.